stratum-mining/sv2-spec/03-Protocol-Overview.md

 3. **Template Distribution Protocol**
    A similarly-framed protocol for getting information about the next block out of Bitcoin Core.
    Designed to replace `getblocktemplate` with something much more efficient and easy to implement for those implementing other parts of Stratum v2.

-4. **Job Distribution Protocol**
-   Simple protocol for passing newly-declared work to interested nodes - either proxies or miners directly.
-   This protocol is left to be specified in a future document, as it is often unnecessary due to the Job Declaration role being a part of a larger Mining Protocol Proxy.

 Meanwhile, there are five possible roles (types of software/hardware) for communicating with these protocols.